Highland Park United Methodist Church

 Highland Park United Methodist Church is an American megachurch.
 A congregation of the United Methodist Church, it is located in Dallas, Texas, adjacent to the campus of Southern Methodist University.
+As of 2024, it had 15,240 members and an average attendance of 4,324.

 History

 In February 1916, a Methodist congregation met on the campus of Southern Methodist University for the first time to worship together.
 It was organized as a congregation of the Methodist Episcopal Church, South (MECS).
 It was initially named University MECS, but by the fall of that year, the student congregation joined Methodists in the newly forming Town of Highland Park and the church was renamed Highland Park MECS.
 A year later, in 1917, a temporary church building called "The Little Brown Church" was erected.